 You can also promote referrals on social media by asking followers to repost your Valentine’s-themed promotion on their social media outlets.
 Keep in mind, this works best with humorous or clever posts (here’s a little inspiration).
 If humor doesn’t suit your brand, user generated campaigns can be highly effective in swaying customers to make a purchase and boost sales for your company.

 Boost shipping & fulfillment in one easy step.
-Getting smart about last-minute marketing tactics is the first step in optimizing your eCommerce business strategy.
+Getting smart about last-minute marketing tactics is the first step in optimizing your eCommerce business strategy to boost Valentine’s Day sales and sales for other major retail holidays.
 Next step?
 Getting smart about fulfillment by optimizing your eCommerce shipping and fulfillment operations.

 Rakuten Super Logistics’ team of expert eCommerce fulfillment advisers can get you started in evaluating your current operations and implement a solution that’s right for your business.
-Contact our team today to learn how fulfillment done smart supports your growing business.
+Contact our team today to learn how to boost sales with smart fulfillment that supports your growing business.